nikoschatzi/Excel-Search-App/README.md

 - Open cmd and run: python -m auto_py_to_exe
 - Define the main.py script location
 - Select --> One Directory and Window Based (hide the console) options
-- Select the 'custontkinter' location folder as an additional file
+- Select the 'customtkinter' location folder as an additional file
 - All libraries, logos and gifs should be selected as additional files.
 You can simply include a folder which contains all of them
 - Define output directory from settings
 - Convert!